uw-vortex/VORTEX-handbook/03-communications.md

 * Don't be alarmed if the document comes back heavily marked with grammar suggestions, sentence re-writes, and many small comments, particularly in your first few papers - this is just Jason showing he cares about your work and wants you to 'learn-by-revision' for his personal style of writing.

 In addition, Jason has some particular writing quirks that he asks you to adopt:
-* In general, Jason prefers Arial 12pt font, justified 1" margins, no tabs in paragraphs, and single spaces after periods - you are welcome to challenge him that other formats are superior, but good luck :)
+* In general, Jason prefers Arial 12pt font, justified 1" margins, single spaced, 6 point space gap between paragraphs with no tabs, and single spaces after periods - you are welcome to challenge him that other formats are superior, but good luck :)
 * When writing papers, Jason will ask you to aim for a 1-2 page introduction, 4-6 page discussion, but whatever length methods and results necessary to communicate the findings.
 * Some general writing tips:
   * Try to avoid starting sentences with leading clauses (e.g., However,...
 Given the reduced heart rate,...
 Rather than attribute the findings to X,...);